CLI Operational Mode Overview

 traceroute—Trace the route to a remote network host.

 Commands for restarting software processes—The commands in the restart hierarchy restart the various Junos OS processes, including the routing protocol, interface, and SNMP.
-For information about these commands, see the CLI Explorer.

 A command—request—for performing system-level operations, including stopping and rebooting the router or switch and loading Junos OS images.
-For information about this command, see the CLI Explorer.

 A command—start—to exit the CLI and start a UNIX shell.
 For information about this command, see the CLI Explorer.

 A command—configure—for entering configuration mode, which provides a series of commands that configure Junos OS, including the routing protocols, interfaces, network management, and user access.
-For information about the CLI configuration commands, see Understanding Junos OS CLI Configuration Mode.

 Commonly Used Operational Mode Commands

-Table 1 lists some operational commands you may find useful for monitoring router or switch operation.
+The following table lists some operational commands you may find useful for monitoring router or switch operation.
 For a complete description of operational commands, see the Junos OS command references.

 Table 1: Commonly Used Operational Mode Commands